StacksGather

 July 26, 2025

-Cursor IDE refers to Cursor AI's implementation with VSCode editor, a smart code editor enhanced with AI capabilities such as code completion, inline explanation, and integrated chat via OpenAI’s Codex or GPT models.
+Cursor IDE refers to Cursor AI's implementation with VSCode editor, a smart code editing AI assistant, or enhanced with AI capabilities such as code completion, inline explanation, and integrated chat via OpenAI’s Codex or GPT models.
 Built on Visual Studio Code, Cursor aims to be the AI-native IDE for software developers.
+Many developers are looking for open source cursor alternatives for flexible and customizable solutions.

 • GPT-4 or GPT-3.5 integration for advanced tasks